OuyangWeihao/Airline-Crew-Scheduling/README.md

-# Airline-Crew-Scheduling
-# Airline Crew Scheduling Data.zip is the dataset in the paper
+### Airline Crew Scheduling Data.zip is the dataset in the paper
-# gaft-master.zip is Parallelizing Genetic Algorithm Framework GAFT Using MPI
+### gaft-master.zip is Parallelizing Genetic Algorithm Framework GAFT Using MPI